-The light and lively taste of spring peas can't be matched.
-After waiting all winter for something fresh, they are the perfect side dish.
-Here are five herbs that are ideal for seasoning your spring pea recipes.
+After waiting all winter for something fresh, the light and lively taste of spring peas can't be matched.
+Peas are the perfect green ingredient in recipes.
+Here are five herbs that are ideal for seasoning your pea recipes.

 01 of 05

 Mint is the quintessential herb for peas.
-This is one place that more is better.
-Try it in both a mushy peas dish as well as a saute' pea in butter recipe.
+Try it in both a mushy peas dish as well as a recipe of sautéed peas in butter.

 MInt is best used when chopped and tossed into pea dishes after they have cooked.
-Many recipes call for adding a bit of citrus juice along with the mint.
+Many recipes call for adding a bit of garlic along with the mint.

 A little bit of mint goes a long way.
 If you are growing your own, a container of mint growing on the deck or patio will provide all you need in the kitchen.